• Skip to primary navigation

 Museum of Modern Art in Medellin

 There’s a variety of exhibitions, each one more intriguing than the last, and the building itself is a work of art.
-If you want to get in touch with the Colombian cultural scene, this is the spot.
+So, if you’re a culture seeker like me and would like to get in touch with the Colombian cultural arts scene while discovering contemporary local masterpieces, this is the spot.

 The permanent exhibitions at the Modern Art Museum will allow you to take in the visual history of the city.
-There’s also a huge gift shop where you’ll find a variety of amazing souvenirs to choose from.
+There’s also a huge gift shop where you’ll find a variety of high quality and unique souvenirs to choose from.

-Mercado Del Rio is a large gastronomic market that takes place in a warehouse space.
+Mercado Del Rio is a large food market that takes place in a warehouse space offering a plethora of international and local cuisines.

 You’ll find over 50 restaurants and a huge variety of cuisines.
 Including Colombian cuisine, Italian, Peruvian, Mexican, and more.